tddapps/blog/_posts/2016-03-22-The-importance-of-logs.md

 #### Info
 Important application behavior.

 This level would be read by developers as well as business analysts and log mining tools.
-IMHO this is the most important level because it provides the infrastructure to analyze the business performance in real time. e.g. `[INFO] Payment Completed`.
+This is the most important level because it provides the infrastructure to analyze the business performance in real time. e.g. `[INFO] Payment Completed`.

 Keep you Info logs as readable as possible in a format that anyone can understand.

 ## Best Practice: Log Aggregation tool
 Gone are the days of manually searching through log files.

 Several powerful log aggregation tools are available that can streamline your logs processing workflow.
-They take care of shipping the logs to a central location where they can all be aggregated and searched through a nice web GUI with lots of capabilities such as dashboards and alerts.
+They take care of shipping the logs to a central location to be aggregated and searched through a nice web GUI.
+These tools come with lots of capabilities such as dashboards and alerts.

 My personal favorite is [Splunk](http://www.splunk.com/).
-If its cost seems prohibitive there are free alternatives such as the [ELK Stack](https://www.elastic.co/webinars/introduction-elk-stack).
+If its cost seems prohibitive, there are free alternatives such as the [ELK Stack](https://www.elastic.co/webinars/introduction-elk-stack).

 ## Best Practice: Log key value pairs as opposed to events
 A lot of benefit can be reaped from logging events as key value pairs.
-Favor the following
+Favor the following:

 ```
 [INFO] Actor=LoginService; Action=Login_Attempt; Result=True
 [INFO] Actor=LoginService; Action=Login_Attempt; Result=False
 ```
-in opposition to
+in opposition to:

 ```
 [INFO] LoginService; Login Succeeded